BenjaminPlanterose/GAMBA/README.md

 ### Genome preparation

-The genome file (-g) corresponds to multi-FASTA file where each sequence corresponds to each amplicon.
+The genome file (-g) is a multi-FASTA file where each sequence corresponds to a different amplicon.
-The sequence must contain primers binding sites; additionally, it is critical to add NN at the beginning and end of each sequence (i.e. NN pre- and post- padding).
+The sequence must contain primer-binding sites; additionally, it is critical to add NN at the beginning and end of each sequence (i.e. NN pre- and post- padding).
-If not, bismark will drop out most of the alignment.
+If not, the Bismark bisulfite aligner will drop out most of the alignment.

 ```bash